wlandau/workflowHelper/example/README.md

 Each analysis will be summarized with the mean squared error of model predictions (MSE) and the model coefficients from the `lm` and `glm` fits.
 Here, the `..ANALYSIS..` placeholder stands for the fitted model object returned by `lm_analysis` or `glm_analysis`.

 The names of the `summaries` vector are `mse` and `coef`, so RDS files `mse.rds` and `coef.rds` will be produced.
-Each is a list containing the given summary (MSE or coefficients) of each analysis of each dataset.
+Each is a named list containing the given summary (MSE or coefficients) of each analysis of each dataset, where the names are the RDS files containing the individual summaries.

 Finally, I spedicify how to generate output.